SnowConvert: Function References for Teradata¶

 INPUT_PART

-Parts to be returned.
+Parts that need to be returned.

 Returns¶

-Formatted string value according to the INPUT_PART
+Format the string value based on the specified INPUT_PART

 parameter.